MichaelChoudhury/dermatitisDetector/README.md

  ## The iOS and Android versions of the app can be accessed at:
  ## https://appetize.io/app/30xc5a30au77up4fmrj6rv5cy0?device=nexus5&scale=75&orientation=portrait&osVersion=8.1

- ## Click 'Tap tO play'
+ ## Click 'Tap to play'
- ## Click 'Add mmdia' to add images to the device.
+ ## Click 'Add Media' to add images to the device.
  ## Click 'Upload image'